-Review and road test of the Bentley Continental GT
+Review and road test of the Bentley Continental GT Convertible

-Ten Second Review of the Bentley Continental GT
+Ten Second Review of the Bentley Continental GT Convertible

 Another key change lies with the introduction of a new all-wheel drive system.
 The old set-up featured a fixed 40:60 split between front and rear wheels and left the car understeering rather easily when you tried to push it along.
 In contrast, the new Active All-Wheel-Drive' package can constantly vary front-to-rear torque split depending on the driving situation and deliberately leaves the car using rear wheel drive as much as possible.
 As before, there's air suspension, now a three-chamber system that works in conjunction with the clever 48V electro-mechanical anti-roll bars first seen on the Bentayga.
 Suspension feel is one of the things you can influence via three provided driving modes - 'Sport', 'Comfort' and 'Bentley'.
 Steering feel and throttle response also get tweaked with the settings.

 Design and Build

 Unmistakably a Bentley, the third generation Continental GT Convertible retains the elegance and style of its forebears.
 More sculpted and sharply defined, the sleeker body and more opulent materials used in its construction combine to create a truly beautiful car - roof up or down.
 This third generation Convertible model's profile is longer and lower than its predecessor due to the positioning of the front wheels 135mm further forward.
 This has allowed the bonnet to be extended and the nose to be lowered.
 The key signature power lines of its coupe sibling still dominate, flowing back towards the muscular rear haunches.